hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Change the password for an existing server.
 The password must adhere to the existing security complexity naming rules.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Change the password for server 'my-server':